band/bandstands/readingNotes/Shoshana Zuboff Surveillance Capitalism notes.md

-# Some notes on S Zuboff Surveillance Capitalism
+# Shoshana Zuboff Surveillance Capitalism notes

 **Author**: Zuboff, Shoshana
 **Title**: The Age of Surveillance Capitalism: The fight for a human future at the new frontier of power